-Knowing what to expect can make new experiences less stressful for children.
+Knowing what to expect ahead of time can make new experiences less stressful for children.

-Whether you're visiting friends and family, attending a party, going to a doctor's appointment, or even trick or treating, role play how things will work.
+Whether you're visiting friends and family, attending a party, going to a doctor's appointment or visiting a seasonal festival, role play how things will work.

 For example, pretend to go Trick or Treating before the big day.
-Talk to your child about everyone wearing costumes, ringing the doorbell, saying "Trick or treat!", and thanking the person who gave out candy.
-They'll be more comfortable when the time comes to join the parade of children!
+Remind your child everyone will be wearing costumes.
+They'll ring the doorbell, say, "Trick or treat!", and thank the person who gave out treats.
+They'll be more comfortable when the time comes to join the parade of children and spooky sounds.